 Which of these thoughts did you need today?

 Tell me in the comments.
 I read every single one, and I’d love to know!

 If someone you loved very much was heartbroken, in pain, imagine sitting with them and not requiring anything of them.
 You say, “You don’t need to say, do, feel, or be anything other than what and who you already are.
 I don’t need you to be a certain way.
 I am here with you anyway.”
 Now, remember that so you can practice that same message with yourself.

-Know someone who does know what heartbreak feels like?
+Know someone who knows what heartbreak feels like?
 Send them this note and seal it with a hug.